Brexit allowed UK to ‘do things differently’ in supporting Ukraine, says Johnson

 “Give them the deep-fire artillery systems, give them the tanks, give them the planes, because they have a plan, they know what they need to do and, my God, they have shown they have the skill and the bravery to do it,” he added.

+Oliver Dowden, the Chancellor of the Duchy of Lancaster, said providing fighter planes was “not an immediate solution” for Ukraine in the struggle against Russia because of the time involved with training Kyiv pilots.

+“I think it is a bit premature to start talking about jets and everything else,” the Cabinet minister told ITV’s Peston programme.

-The former Conservative Party leader, who developed a close rapport with Ukrainian President Volodymyr Zelensky during his time in office, repeated an argument he has previously made, that Ukraine should be permitted to join Nato and the EU.
+Former Conservative Party leader Mr Johnson, who developed a close rapport with Ukrainian President Volodymyr Zelensky during his time in office, repeated an argument he has previously made, that Ukraine should be permitted to join Nato and the EU.

 He admitted to having changed his mind on the matter since being in Downing Street, when he previously said there was “no way” Nato membership for Ukraine would happen “any time soon”.

-“I’ve now come to the conclusion that Putin has demolished any objections to Ukrainian membership,” he said.
+“I’ve now come to the conclusion that Putin has demolished any objections to Ukrainian membership,” he told the Washington audience.

 “I believe that, once this war is done, once the Ukrainians have won, then yes they should begin the process of induction both to Nato and to the EU.”